 Light Pink Malaya (Daylight and UV Fluorescence)

 We encountered an unusual light orange Malaya Garnet (pictured below) that has a yellowish tint not found in other Malayas.
-This gem is primarily Spessartine in composition (52% Spessartine, 30% Pyrope, 18% Almandine), with body color similar to “fanta” Spessartines, but with more yellow.
+This gem is primarily Spessartine in composition (52% Spessartine, 30% Pyrope, 18% Almandine), with body color similar to “fanta” orange Spessartines, but with more yellow.
 This Malaya was incorrectly sold as a regular orange Spessartine Garnet, but Spessartine would have significantly greater magnetic susceptibility than this gem.
 We refer to this gem as a Malaya Spessartine, in contrast to the 3 orange Malaya Pyropes pictured above.

 Surprisingly, this yellowish orange Malaya Spessartine (below) fluoresces red under long wave UV light due to chromium.
 As we would expect, it also shows a Pick-up response to a magnetic wand, due mostly to manganese content.
 Manganese does not quench fluorescence from chromium, but no other high-manganese orange Malayas that we have tested show fluorescence.

 The likely reasons that yellow color (from manganese) and red fluorescence (from chromium) can coexist in this orange Malaya are: 1) the concentration of chromium is so low that it is not visible as red body color but is detectable under longwave UV light, and 2) the concentration of iron is low enough that it imparts little or no red body color, and is too low to quench all the fluorescence from chromium.
-Fluorescence in idiochromatic gems of any kind, including regular orange Spessartine and Malaya Spessartine, is rare.
+Fluorescence in idiochromatic gems of any kind, including standard orange Spessartine and Malaya Spessartine, is rare.